Supporters of FC Barcelona: Socis

 Ronaldinho has been credited for the global rise in supporters during his time at the club.

-In 1975, the death of Franco marked the beginning of Spain's transition into a democracy and four years later, Josep Lluís Núñez became the first elected president of FC Barcelona.
+In 1975, the death of Franco marked the beginning of Spain's transition into a democracy and three years later, Josep Lluís Núñez became the first elected president of FC Barcelona.
 Since then, the members of Barcelona, called socis, have elected a club president.

 The club's membership figures have seen a significant increase from 100,000 in the 2003–04 season to 170,000 in September 2009, the sharp rise being attributed to the influence of Ronaldinho and then-president Joan Laporta's media strategy that focused on Spanish and English online media.
-In the presidential election of 2010, the rise in club-members during the last seven years caused the campaign to focus on whether to allow votes from non-Catalan members, through internet or post.
+In the presidential election of 2010, the rise in club-members during the previous seven years caused the campaign to focus on whether to allow votes from non-Catalan members, through internet or post.
 The balloting committee decided to only allow votes from members who registered at the home stadium on the day of the election.
 As of 31 May 2023, the club has 150,317 memberships, called socis.

 Socis have existed since the early days of the club, with statutes in 1902 and 1911 saying that only men could be full members.
-The club still had female fans, among them Edelmira Calvetó, who wanted to become a soci; having been turned down several times, she persisted, being granted the membership number 86 on 1 January 1913.
+The club still had female fans, among them Edelmira Calvetó, who wanted to become a soci; having been turned down several times, she persisted, being granted membership number 86 on 1 January 1913.
 By the time of the next statutes in 1921, socis were described in gender neutral terms.
 Barcelona was the first Spanish club to admit female members.